bigbluebutton/bigbluebutton/docs/docs/new-features.md

 To enable support for LiveKit:
   - Install bbb-livekit: `$ sudo apt-get install bbb-livekit`
-  - Enable the LiveKit controller module in bbb-webrtc-sfu: `$ sudo yq -i '.livekit.enabled = true' /etc/bigbluebutton/bbb-webrtc-sfu/production.yml`
+  - Enable the LiveKit controller module in bbb-webrtc-sfu: `$ sudo yq e -i '.livekit.enabled = true' /etc/bigbluebutton/bbb-webrtc-sfu/production.yml`
   - Restart bbb-webrtc-sfu: `$ sudo systemctl restart bbb-webrtc-sfu`
   - Guarantee that Node.js 22 is installed in your server: `$ node -v`
     - Older 3.0 installations might still be using Node.js 18.
 If that's the case,